fusiondev-official/fusiondev-official/README.en.md

 I'm a full-stack web developer specializing in modern applications with **React**, **Next.js**, **Tailwind CSS**, **Node.js**, and **Java (Spring Boot)**.
 I build fast, scalable and maintainable solutions, working across both frontend and backend.

 🎯 Open for freelance and contract work
-🌍 Available for remote and Switzerland-based projects
 🧑‍💻 Happy to collaborate with agencies and teams

 ---